 The Welsh Government's expectations of us are set out in the annual Remit Letter.
-The Remit Letter sets 10 priority areas of activity (set out below) for the Welsh Government.
+The Remit Letter for 2018/19 sets 4 priority areas of activity (broken down below) for the Welsh Government.
 These are delivered through Council's corporate objectives.